deathsyn/icinga/README.md

 pagerduty
 ---------

-Installs and configures pagerduty plugin for nagios.
-You need to set a `node['nagios']['pagerduty_key']` attribute on your server for this to work.
+Installs and configures pagerduty plugin for icinga.
+You need to set a `node['icinga']['pagerduty_key']` attribute on your server for this to work.
 This can be set through environments so that you can use different API keys for servers in production vs staging for instance.

-This recipe was written based on the [Nagios Integration Guide](http://www.pagerduty.com/docs/guides/nagios-integration-guide) from PagerDuty which explains how to get an API key for your nagios server.
+This recipe was written based on the [Nagios Integration Guide](http://www.pagerduty.com/docs/guides/nagios-integration-guide) from PagerDuty which explains how to get an API key for your icinga server.

 email notifications
 --------------------

-You need to set `default['nagios']['notifications_enabled'] = 1` attribute on your nagios server to enable email notifications.
+You need to set `default['icinga']['notifications_enabled'] = 1` attribute on your icinga server to enable email notifications.

 For email notifications to work an appropriate mail program package and local MTA need to be installed so that /usr/bin/mail or /bin/mail is available on the system.

 Example:

-Include [postfix cookbook](https://github.com/opscode-cookbooks/postfix) to be installed on your nagios server node.
+Include [postfix cookbook](https://github.com/opscode-cookbooks/postfix) to be installed on your icinga server node.

 Add override_attributes to your `monitoring` role: